Seyyid Battal Gazi Külliyesi and Türbesi

 Sharing is caring!

-On a recent trip to Eskişehir in central Turkey with my husband Kim (blog post forthcoming), I visited the Seyyid Battal Gazi Complex.
+On a trip to Eskişehir in central Turkey with my husband Kim, I visited the Seyyid Battal Gazi Complex.
 By the time I’d finished reading about it I was too tired (OK lazy) to go over the details carefully.
 I just converted the bit about how to get there into English and hit copy paste.
 It said there were frequent minibuses from the centre of town to Seyitgazi, only five kilometres away.
 Any of the minibuses with Seyitgazi on the destination list would take me there apparently, in 20 mins.
 At least, that’s what I thought.

 When I asked at hotel reception they made a phone call and told me the easiest way was to catch a tram to the Otogar and a minibus from there.
 I briefly wondered why somewhere only 5kms away involved two different vehicles, but my main concern was having to use public transport.
 It meant I’d need to register my HES code (the Turkish code that identifies who I am for the purpose of contact tracing in case of a COVID-19 event) against an Eşkisehir transport card, called an Eskart.
 When I tried to do something similar in Izmir it was a disaster, so I wasn’t keen.
 However the hotel staff were adamant so we walked to the nearest tram stop and looked for a shop where we could buy an Eskart.
 The three we visited were out of stock so we decided to walk to the Otogar instead.
 At the next tram stop we checked the map and saw it would take us nearly an hour on foot.
 Luckily there was a dedicated office there selling the elusive Eskarts and the kind man set one up for us in a matter of minutes.
 Unlike in other cities we only needed one card for the both of us.
 We loaded it with money and caught the next number 1 tram.

-We reached the Otogar in 17 minutes and discovered there was a Şeyitgazi service departing ten minutes later.
+We reached the Otogar in 17 minutes and discovered there was a service that would get us to the Seyyid Battal Gazi tomb departing ten minutes later.
 Our pleasure quickly turned to dismay when we learned the journey took one hour and 15 minutes.
 That’s when I realised I hadn’t checked exactly which town the Seyyid Battal Gazi Complex was five kilometres distance from.
 It clearly wasn’t Eskişehir.
 There was plenty of time on the trip to fret about whether we’d have to get another bus after this one, but I decided not to mention it to Kim.
 I needn’t have worried.
 As soon as we arrived in Seyitgazi the complex was visible up on a hill, a short steep five minute climb from where we alighted.

 The original complex was renovated and expanded under the orders of Ottoman Sultan Bayezid II.
 It’s been open to visitors since 1954 and today is a site of pilgrimage for many believers who come to worship at Battal Gazi’s tomb.
 Tables in the basic café offer a pleasant view over the dry plains of Central Anatolia.